Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 Finally, comparison of the damping coefficients $b_\eps$ and $b_\chi$ further shows that a dissipative perturbation of a generator of a polynomially stable semigroup can strictly worsen the rate of decay.
-In the damped wave equation~\eqref{eq:2Dwave} increasing the values of the damping function can lead to a strictly weaker degree of stability.
-Indeed, since $b_\chi\geq b_\eps$ by construction, the ``additional damping'' of the difference $b_\Delta = b_\chi-b_\eps\geq 0$ increases the asymptotic rate of resolvent growth from at most $ \abs{s}^{1+\eps}$ to $ \abs{s}^{3/2}$.
-In terms of the semigroup generators this means that $A-B_\eps B_\eps^\ast$ has a strictly slower asymptotic resolvent growth than $A-B_\chi B_\chi^\ast$ even though $A-B_\chi B_\chi^\ast$ is a dissipative perturbation of $A-B_\eps B_\eps^\ast$.
+Indeed, since $b_\chi\geq b_\eps$ by construction, the ``additional damping'' of the difference $b_\Delta = b_\chi-b_\eps\geq 0$ increases the asymptotic rate of resolvent growth as $|s|\to\infty$ from at most $ \abs{s}^{1+\eps}$ to $ \abs{s}^{3/2}$.
+In terms of the semigroup generators this means that $A_{B_\eps}$ has a strictly slower asymptotic resolvent growth than $A_{B_\chi}$ even though $A_{B_\chi}$ is a dissipative perturbation of $A_{B_\eps}$.